 Wendy Chung, MD, PhD

-Dr. Chung is a clinical and molecular geneticist who directs The DISCOVER Program performs human genetic research.
-She is an associate professor of pediatrics and medicine.
-Dr. Chung directs NIH-funded research programs in many human genetic conditions. including autism, neurodevelopmental disorders, pulmonary hypertension, cardiomyopathies, arrhythmias, breast cancer, and birth defects such as congenital heart disease and congenital diaphragmatic hernias.
+Dr. Chung is a clinical and molecular geneticist who directs The DISCOVER Program and performs human genetic research.
+She is the Kennedy Family Professor of Pediatrics and Medicine.
+Dr. Chung directs NIH-funded research programs in many human genetic conditions including autism, neurodevelopmental disorders, pulmonary hypertension, cardiomyopathies, arrhythmias, breast cancer, and birth defects such as congenital heart disease and congenital diaphragmatic hernias.
 She leads the Simons VIP study characterizing genetic forms of autism and works on novel treatments for autism.
-She is a member of the National Advisory Council for Human Genome Research and the Genomics & Society Working Group.
+She is a member of the National Advisory Council for Human Genome Research at the National Institutes of Health.
 View Dr. Wendy Chung's full profile.

 Elaine Pereira, MD

 Dr. Pereira is a clinical geneticist and an assistant professor of Pediatrics.
 Her areas of interest include congenital hearing loss, congenital heart conditions, Marfan syndrome, and skeletal dysplasias.
 Dr. Pereira completed medical school at the Albert Einstein College of Medicine.
 She completed her pediatric and medical genetics residencies at the Children’s Hospital at Montefiore.
 Dr. Pereira is a member of the American Academy of Pediatrics, the American College of Medical Genetics and Genomics, and the American Society of Human Genetics.